-- The facility has demonstrated compliance with this provision of the Standard because: - Any person providing services to the residents have been trained as a first responder. - A first responder is any person who: 1) witnessed the act of sexual misconduct, 2) witness the offender leaving the area of the victim, 3) witnessed the victim immediately following an incident, 4) was the person that the victim felt comfortable reporting the occurrence to, or 5) was the person that received information that an alleged incident occurred. - The policy requires that the first responder separate the victim from the offender.
-The safety of the victim is the first priority. - The potential crime scene should be kept secure with little or no persons permitted through the scene.
-The scene will remain sealed until such time after the investigator releases the scene. - The GRYC direct care staff are not trained or required to collect evidence; their sole responsibility is to secure the potential crime scene.
-No attempt will be made to collect evidence except by a trained investigator. - Staff interviews indicated everyone was well versed and understood their first responder duties, and the intent is to ensure a thorough investigation can be conducted and to protect the residents.
+• The facility has demonstrated compliance with this provision of the Standard because:

+Any person providing services to the residents has been trained as a first responder.
+A first responder is any person who: 1) witnessed the act of sexual misconduct, 2) witnessed the offender leaving the area of the victim, 3) witnessed the victim immediately following an incident, 4) was the person that the victim felt comfortable reporting the occurrence to, or 5) was the person that received information that an alleged incident occurred.
+The policy requires that the first responder separate the victim from the offender.
+The safety of the victim is the first priority.
+The potential crime scene should be kept secure, with few or no persons permitted to enter the scene.
+The scene will remain sealed until the investigator releases the scene.
+The LESCC direct care staff members are not trained or required to collect evidence; their sole responsibility is to secure the potential crime scene.
+No attempt will be made to collect evidence except by a trained investigator.

+The staff interviews indicated that everyone was well-versed in and understood their first responder duties.
+The intent is to ensure a thorough investigation and to protect the residents.

-The facility PAQ shows there were zero (0) allegations that a resident was sexually abused and required the collection of evidence.
+The facility PAQ shows there were zero (0) allegations that a resident was sexually abused, and the allegations required the collection of evidence.